Email us below for more information!

 Gary Kirkland, “Jefe”

-Gary, a Seattle native, was introduced to flying trapeze while on vacation eight years ago.
-He founded Emerald City Trapeze seven years ago with the support and assistance of many people, above and beyond the call of sanity.
+Gary, a Seattle native, was introduced to flying trapeze while on vacation in 2009.
+He founded Emerald City Trapeze a year later with the support and assistance of many people, above and beyond the call of sanity.
 Like Blanche Dubois, he has always depended upon the kindness of strangers.

 He is left handed and prone to being forgetful.